 If you’re almost eligible for Medicare and you have a Health Savings Account, it’s important to understand how your coverage will work.
 A Health Savings Account (HSA) is an account where money is set aside to cover qualifying medical costs.

 Health Savings Accounts require enrollees to have a high deductible plan.
-Medicare is not a high deductible health plan, which means you’re ineligible to make HSA contributions.
+Medicare is not a high-deductible health plan, which means you’re ineligible to make HSA contributions.

-When your Medicare begins it’ll be illegal to contribute to your HSA.
+When your Medicare begins, it’ll be illegal to contribute to your HSA.
 If you wish to continue your HSA, you can choose to delay Medicare.
 You’ll want to talk to your benefits administrator to ensure creditable coverage is provided to you.

 Without creditable coverage, you can incur late penalties.
 If you have creditable coverage, you’ll have access to a Special Enrollment Period when you decide to enroll in Medicare.

-A Health Savings Account can also pay for copayments or coinsurances associated with Medicare or Medicare Advantage plans.
+A Health Savings Account can also pay copayments or coinsurances associated with Medicare or Medicare Advantage plans.

 FAQs